About Laney Slator Rickman

 In honor of Laney's life's work and undying passion for environmental conservation and protection of the Blue-throated Macaws, Bird Endowment, Laney's family, Asociación Armonía (Bolivia), and American Bird Conservancy partnered to establish the Laney Rickman Blue-throated Macaw Fund to continue long-term support for the Nido Adoptivo™ nest box program and to support BTM habitat restoration and conservation in Bolivia.

-This Fund is managed by American Bird Conservancy, a 501(c)(3) organization with all disbursements sent directly to Asociación Armonía in Bolivia.
-As of August 2020, $245,000 USD has been raised.
+This Fund is managed by our partner American Bird Conservancy, a 501(c)(3) organization, with all disbursements sent directly to Asociación Armonía in Bolivia.
+As of July 2021, $250,000 USD has been raised.
 Donations are welcome and provide vital support for the Nido Adoptivo™ nest box program to help save the Blue-throated Macaw and the vital ecosystem in which it lives.

 Laney Rickman Blue-throated Macaw Reserve, Bolivia

 In August 2018, the nesting area for the largest known group of breeding Blue-throated Macaws became protected and was renamed the Laney Rickman Blue-throated Macaw Reserve, thanks to a land purchase made by Asociación Armonía in a joint effort with American Bird Conservancy (ABC), the International Conservation Fund of Canada, IUCN Netherlands, and the World Land Trust.